 The existing adjacent RAC area comprises nine parcels totaling approximately 73.4 acres.
 Within this area, the majority of the properties are utilized for agricultural production.
 Only two parcels, totaling approximately 7 acres, are recorded as commercial uses according to the MCPA map.
-The northwest corner of the RAC has an 18-acre property for a vet clinic.
-Overall, the RAC area remains significantly underdeveloped and underutilized for its intended purposes as outlined in the Comprehensive Plan.
+The northwest corner of the RAC has an 18-acre land for vet clinic.
+Overall, the RAC area remains significantly underdeveloped for its intended purposes as outlined in the Comprehensive Plan.